broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 This pipeline is supported by the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and BICAN).

 If your organization also uses this pipeline, we would like to list you!
 Please reach out to us by contacting the [WARP Pipeline Development team](mailto:warp-pipelines-help@broadinstitute.org).

+## Acknowledgements
+We are immensely grateful to the members of the BRAIN Initiative (BICAN Sequencing Working Group) and SCORCH for their invaluable and exceptional contributions to this pipeline.
+Our heartfelt appreciation goes to Alex Dobin, Aparna Bhaduri, Alec Wysoker, Anish Chakka, Brian Herb, Daofeng Li, Fenna Krienen, Guo-Long Zuo, Jeff Goldy, Kai Zhang, Khalid Shakir, Bo Li, Mariano Gabitto, Michael DeBerardine, Mengyi Song, Melissa Goldman, Nelson Johansen, James Nemesh, and Theresa Hodges for their unwavering dedication and remarkable efforts.

 ## Feedback